Fujifilm X-E1 vs Olympus E-P5

 It is notable that the X-E1 has a microphone port, which is missing on the E-P5.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the X-E1 and the E-P5 have been discontinued, but can regularly be found used on eBay.
-The X-E1 was replaced by the Fujifilm X-E2, while the E-P5 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.
+Both the X-E1 and the E-P5 have been discontinued, but can regularly be found used on ebay.
+The X-E1 was replaced by the Fujifilm X-E2, while the E-P5 was followed by the Olympus E-P7.
+Further information on the features and operation of the X-E1 and E-P5 can be found, respectively, in the Fujifilm X-E1 Manual (free pdf) or the online Olympus E-P5 Manual.

 So what is the bottom line?
 Is the Fujifilm X-E1 better than the Olympus E-P5 or vice versa?
 The listing below highlights the relative strengths of the two models.